 Interview Questions for a Potential Personal Injury Attorney

 You might want to consider interviewing more than one lawyer before you decide who should represent you for your personal injury case.
 As part of the interview, ask a prepared list of questions based on your personal needs and your injury case.
-If possible, bring your medical records, witness statements, and other relevant documentation when you meet with a Phoenix personal injury lawyer.
+If possible, bring your medical records, witness statements, and other relevant documentation when you meet with an attorney.
 This will help them have a greater understanding of how best to proceed with recovering your damages.
 The questions you should ask will depend on the unique circumstances of your accident.
 However, use the following questions as a starting point:

 - How much experience does the attorney have handling cases with the type of injuries that you have suffered from the accident?